-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
-In preparing these financial statements, the directors are required to:
+The Directors are responsible for preparing the Annual Report and Financial Statements for each financial year which give a true and fair view, in accordance with applicable Guernsey law and International Financial Reporting Standards as issued by the International Standards Board, of the state of affairs of the Company and of the profit or loss of the Company for that year.
+In preparing those financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business; and - state whether applicable accounting standards have been followed subject to any material departures disclosed and explained in the financial statements.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether International Financial Reporting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.